Kate-Veronica/Candy-Distribution-Optimization-System/README.md

 - Project Feedback Video: []

 ## Conclusion
-This system provides an easy-to-use, interactive prediction dashboard for Nassau Candy Distributor, enabling data-driven decisions, reducing errors, and optimizing operational efficiency.
+This system provides an interactive, predictive dashboard that transforms Nassau Candy Distributor’s operations from static analytics to intelligent, actionable decision-making.
+By forecasting sales and recommending optimized product assignments, it improves efficiency, profitability, and operational insight, while remaining user-friendly, scalable, and robust.